shellfu/muxer/README.md

 allowing for common functionality like authentication and logging to be shared across multiple routes.

+### Note From Author:
+muxer has been in production at my company for over a year, coming up on two and is used in all of our microservices that power our backend service layer across kubernetes, cloud foundry and aws.
+It is my hope it brings you joy in your programming!

+While you have your choice in routing, I hope this approach can be of use to you.

 ## Table of Contents
 1. [Installation](#installation)
 2. [Usage](#usage)